Skip to content

 Your Go-To Guide for Heat Pump Water Leak Repair in Castle Pines, Castle Rock, and Surrounding Areas

-• If water is pooling indoors near your air handler: Turn off the system at the breaker and check for a clogged drain line or overflowing drain pan.
+• Water pooling indoors near your air handler: Turn off the system at the breaker and check for a clogged drain line or overflowing drain pan.

-• If you see ice on indoor coils: Restricted airflow (dirty filter) or low refrigerant may be the cause; let ice melt naturally with the system off.
+• Ice on indoor coils: Restricted airflow (dirty filter) or low refrigerant may be the cause; let ice melt naturally with the system off.

-• If water drips from ceiling vents or registers: This is never normal; call a professional immediately.
+• Water dripping from ceiling vents or registers: This is never normal; it signals an overflow that needs professional attention.

-• If you notice clear water outside near the outdoor unit in winter: This is likely normal defrost meltwater, not a problem.
+• Clear water outside near the outdoor unit in winter: Likely normal defrost meltwater, not a problem.

-• If the leak is oily or hissing sounds are present: Stop the system immediately; this could be a refrigerant leak.
+• An oily leak or hissing sounds: Stop the system immediately; this could be a refrigerant leak.

 Is It a Leak or Normal Condensation?